fsalhani/udacity-data-engineering-project-3/README.md

 * Joining the data with the target table to ensure that id has not been inserted yet

 For the `songplays` table, I created a query joining both staging tables to get all the information needed.
 As not all songs appeared in the song_data, I had to use a `LEFT JOIN` instead of an `INNER JOIN` to avoid information loss.
 This resulted in many entries without a `song_id` or `artist_id`.

+## [EXTRA] Analytics

+To give some example of data analytics that could be performed, I used [Metabase](https://www.metabase.com) with Docker.
+I followed [their documentation](https://www.metabase.com/docs/latest/operations-guide/running-metabase-on-docker.html) to set it up and connected to the recently created Redshift cluster.